 So what is shared ownership and how does it work?
 Most people understand shared ownership and how it works by now.
-But we love facts here at MovingSoon and we love to help, so we have put this post together to provide more background and information about shared ownership and how it works.
-We hope you find it useful!
+We have put this post together to provide more background and information about what shared ownership is and how it works.

-In short, shared ownwership means that the home you own is co-owned by a housing association.
+In short, shared ownership means that the home you own is part owned by a housing association.
 The amount you own will be determined by you when you purchase the property based on what you can afford.
 Typically, you can get shared ownership where you own between 25% and 75% of your home.

 Each month you will pay your mortgage as you would with any other home.
-You also pay rent to the housing association based on the amount that they own.
+However, the difference is you pay rent to the housing association based on the amount that they own.

 Don’t worry, the rent is affordable and costs are laid out clearly before you buy to ensure that you can afford the overall costs.

-Many first time buyers see this as a great option to start owning their own home.
-Even getting a deposit together is easier as the mortgage is only for between 25% and 75% of the property.
+Many first time buyers see shared ownership as a great option to start owning their own home.
+Even getting a deposit together is easier as the shared ownership mortgage is only for between 25% and 75% of the property.
 The rest, as mentioned earlier, is rent which is paid to the housing association that owns the development.

 Who is eligible for a shared ownership property?

-Shared Ownership homes are aimed at first time buyers or those who used to own a home, but are unable to buy one at the moment can also apply.
+Shared Ownership homes are not only for first time buyers .
+Those looking to downsize or those who used to own a home, but are unable to buy one at the moment can also apply.
 Check with housing providers to see what their criteria is.

-You are eligible if you have a household income that is less than £80,000 per year (in London it is less than £90,000).
+You are eligible for shared ownership if you have a household income that is less than £80,000 per year (in London it is less than £90,000).

 How do I get a mortgage for a shared ownership property?

 Shared ownership mortgages are not currently offered as standard on the high street.
 However, we are now seeing more companies launching more specialist products as shared ownership is becoming more popular.
-There are also a number of specialist providers such as Together who can help.
+There are also a number of specialist providers who can help.

 The best place to start your search for shared ownership mortgage providers is Google to get a good comparison of products and rates available.